-The Game Developers Conference is to be held in San Francisco next month, and the invitations are already out for the developers who will be attending the event.
+The Game Developers Conference will be held in San Francisco next month, and the invitations are already out for the developers attending the event.
 HTC is now excited to show off its schedule for the GDC 2019 event.

 The company will hold a keynote presentation on March 18, at 10 a.m.
 PT, where it’s expected to reveal details about a new endeavor focused on video games.
 As per the company, HTC VIVE has been revealed as the most popular platform among developers consecutively three times.
 And marking its standout position, the company now showcases its plan for the GDC 2019.

-On Monday, March 18th will be the developer’s day for the VR developers that will be filled with technical visionary sessions.
+On Monday, March 18th, will be the developer’s day for the VR developers, filled with technical visionary sessions.
 The session goes as –

 - 10:00AM – 11:00AM: Developer Day Keynote: Platform Strategy for 2019